domschrei/mallob-ipasir-bridge/README.md

 ```
 This would let the interface use `path/to/my/mallob/.api/jobs.5/` as the API directory.

+Now you can link IPASIR applications with the library file `libipasirmallob.a` to obtain an application which uses Mallob as a backend SAT solver.
+For more information on linking IPASIR applications with IPASIR solvers, see [the IPASIR Github repository](https://github.com/biotomas/ipasir).

 ## Usage

 Mallob must run in the background in order to use this interface.